Rebels with a religious cause: Meet New York’s avant-garde conservatives

 The underground event space has rustic columns separating the foyer from the screening room area.
 Ironically, the patio out back overlooks the headquarters of the Democratic Socialists in New York.

 A general vibe in Dimes Square is that no ideas are off-limits – a reaction to what many artists see as the stifling censorship of left-wing “cancel culture.”
-The salon at Sovereign House has hosted speakers such as Steve Sailer, a far-right thinker who has said Black people “possess poorer native judgment than members of better-educated groups” and need moral guidance from society.
+The salon at Sovereign House has hosted speakers such as Steve Sailer, a far-right thinker.
+In the past, Mr. Sailer has said Black people “possess poorer native judgment than members of better-educated groups” and need moral guidance from society.

 But the underground salon in Chinatown has also included a number of religiously conservative artists and thinkers.

-Note: Editor's note: This story has been edited to correct Ms. Khachiyan's religious status.